 Stephen Lake was named one of Canada’s Top 20 under 20 in 2007 and one of the Next 36 entrepreneurial leaders of Canada in 2011.
 He has a degree in Mechatronics Engineering from the University of Waterloo, a certificate in Entrepreneurship from the University of Toronto, and has studied as a visiting scholar at the Swiss Federal Institute of Technology Zurich (ETH Zurich).
 He

 was an entrepreneur from a young age, and considers MYO the latest addition to years and years of building things.

-As Vice President of Global Alliances & Business Development at BlackBerry, Martyn engages with application partners and content providers to aid their efforts in providing top quality applications and services to BlackBerry devices.
-Martyn and his team manage BlackBerry’s partner relationships in the multimedia, gaming, social networking, print media and business markets and also play an active role in the management of App World, BlackBerry’s application storefront.
+Prior to joining Amazon, Martyn worked as the Vice President of Global Alliances & Business Development at BlackBerry where Martyn engaged with application partners and content providers to aid their efforts in providing top quality applications and services to BlackBerry devices.
+Martyn and his team managed BlackBerry’s partner relationships in the multimedia, gaming, social networking, print media and business markets and also played an active role in the management of App World, BlackBerry’s application storefront.

 Prior to BlackBerry, Martyn worked at iAnywhere Solutions (a Sybase subsidiary) as Director of Mobile Solutions where he worked on various new technology offerings in areas such as RFID and intelligent sensor networks.
 He is also the author of “Mobile and Wireless Design Essentials.”